CarlosNZ/fig-tree-evaluator/README.md

 // => "Wellington"
 ```

-In this case, you can pre-define the main part of the expression as part of an expression "fragment" in the evaluator [options](#available-options).
+In this case, you can pre-define the main part of the expression as part of an expression "**fragment**" in the evaluator [options](#available-options).

 The syntax is similar to [Alias Nodes](#alias-nodes), in that any string values prefixed with `$` will be treated as "parameters" that will be replaced during evaluation.
 In the above example, you would define the fragment when instantiating the evaluator like so: